-Label This area is used t to specify the part name.
-The part name input here is displayed on Labor the button.
+Label This area is used to specify the part name.
+The part name input here is displayed on the button.
 Moreover, it is also displayed in the Parts List dialog box as the label.
 Pin Name This area is used to specify the pin name to be connected.
 The connection pins can be specified either via direct input or through selection from the drop-down list.
-Active Level The active state is selected with a option button, as follows: LOW Sets the active level to LOW.
-HIGH Sets the active level to HIGH (default). Туре Button types are s elected using option buttons, as follows: Push Makes the button a Push button (default).
+Active Level The active state is s selected with a option button, as follows: LOW Sets the active level to LOW.
+HIGH Sets the active level to HIGH (default). Туре Button types are selected using option buttons, as follows: Push Makes the button a Push button (default).
 The [Hold Time] item must be specified.
 Toggle Makes the button a Toggle button.
-Group up Makes the button a Group button.
+Group Makes the button a Group button.
 The [Group Name] item must be specified.
 Group Name This area is used to input the button's group name.
 Input to this area is possible only when [Group] has been selected in [Type].
-Hold Time Specify the time (hold time) for which the input value is to be held (default: 0.5msec).
+Hold Time The settable rang Specify the time (hold time) for which the input value is to be held (default: 0.5msec).
 The settable range is from 0.001 to 999 (msec).
 Input to this area is possible only when [Push] has been selected in [Type]. default Specify the button status after CPU reset.
 Not change at reset.
 Maintains the button status after CPU reset. inactive Buttons are non-depressed after CPU reset (default). active Buttons are depressed after CPU reset.

-For the pin names that can be specified, see the user's manual of the microcontroller that is used.
+Remark For the pin names that can be specified, see the user's manual of the microcontroller that is used.

-Figure Select this option button to display the button with the following specified figure.
-Shape Select the fi Select the figure shape.
+Figure Select this optio Select this option button to display the button with the following specified figure.
+Shape Select the fi gure shape.
 Two shapes can be selected: rectangle and ellipse. shadow Cannot be selected.
 Line change the figure line, as follows. ange the color of figure line by clicking the pull-down button.
 Thickness Specifies the line thickness.
 Specification is made either using a spin button or through direct input.
 A value from 1 to 100 can be specified.
 Active Specifies the color of the line during active display.
 Inactive Specifies the color of the line during inactive display.
-Fill up Specify and change the figure filling, as follows.
-You can change the color of figure filling by clicking the pull-down button.
+Fill up change the figure filling, as follows. ange the color of figure filling by clicking the pull-down button.
 Active Specifies the fill color during active display.
 Inactive Specifies the fill color during inactive display.
-Bitmap Select this option button to display the button with the following specified bitmap (default).
-Selection list Select a bitmap to be used from the selection list.
-The selectable bitmaps appear in the selection list.
-[Add] button Opens the Entry Bitmap dialog box below to add a new bitmap to the sele list.
-The bitmap file to be added can be specified either through file selection the [] button, or through direct input.
-Entry Bitmap Active Bitmap : Inactive Bitmap : OK Cancel [Delete] button Deletes the Note that or currently selected bitmap from the selection list.
+Bitmap Select this optio Select this option button to display the button with the following specified bitmap (default).
+Selection list map to be used from the selection list. ble bitmaps appear in the selection list.
+[Add] button Opens the Entry Bitmap dialog box below to add a new bitmap to the selection list.
+The bitmap file to be added can be specified either through file selection using the [] button, or through direct input.
+Entry Bitmap Active Bitmap : Inactive Bitmap : OK Cancel [Delete] button currently selected bitmap from the selection list. nly the bitmap that have been added by user can be deleted.